 FYI: Don’t staple the game cutouts to your poker cards.
 Use card sleeves instead.
 It is easier to shuffle.

 We needed characters that were original and memorable.
-Hence, the Potato Pirates were born.
+Hence, the original Potato Pirates coding card game was born- with more in the Potato Pirates series following it by popular demand!

 How to come up with divergent ideas for your game world: